-Renault Talisman I, because the French didn’t know if they wanted to continue the Laguna line or go imperial Latitude crazy, so they did both.
+Renault Talisman I, because the French didn’t know if they wanted to continue the Laguna line or go imperial Latitude bonkers, so they did both.
 Here’s why the Renault Talisman I is more than a Megane IV+.

 You could say the Renault Talisman I is just a Megane IV with a boot, but the Laguna III’s successor reminds us of the late Latitude.
 A big, roomy, elegant car that obviously has no business being in town.
 So the Talisman’s main enemy is the Mondeo because the Passat B8 didn’t make it to the meeting because it’s stuck at the service workshop again.